skip to content

 Transaction fees.
 If you use creator platforms, tools, and software to build your online business, you've probably encountered your share of them.

-Whether you sell online courses about basket weaving, host an online community for pug enthusiasts, or offer an ebook of fancy toast recipes, creator platforms help you house your work, accept payments, and manage the backend of your business.
+Whether you sell online courses about basket weaving or offer an ebook of fancy toast recipes, creator platforms help you house your work, accept payments, and manage the backend of your business.

 These platforms have to make money to keep the lights on, so they often charge users transaction fees, a flat monthly subscription, or a combination of both.